JoshWay/modern-arch-backup-system/README.md

 - Arch Linux
 - BTRFS filesystem
-- KDE Plasma Desktop
+- KDE Plasma Desktop (or any desktop with D-Bus notifications)
-- Python 3 (for notifications)
+- Python 3 with python-dbus
 - btrbk
 - restic
-- systemd
+- systemd (version 250+ for systemd-creds)
+- libnotify

 ## License